deferpanic/goweave/README.md

 ### Use Cases
   * error detection && correction
-    (ex: force logging of errors on these methods)
+    (ex: force logging of errors on any methods with this declaration)

   * data validation
     (ex: notate that this data was invalid but allow it to continue)